 4.5.
-Business As Usual
+Business As Usual (BAU)

 - 4.5.1.
 Analysis of projected emissions and the expected impact of BAU allows an evaluation of how the organisation's carbon emissions will change over time in terms of tCO2e emitted and cost. - 4.5.2.
 The results of the BAU analysis help to explain what is happening in the short and long term, what is happening to different parts of the footprint e.g., gas and electricity, and the current importance of the grid emission factor forecast, including the level of uncertainty in relation to this beyond a certain point. - 4.5.3.
 Within the next 5 years, the organisation will potentially see changes with the planned refurbishments for the Redhill site or the possible increase in the number of sites or employees as NSSLGlobal grows as a business.
 This will be captured in annual updates to this plan if and when they arise.
-The Portsmouth office was leased in late 2023 with aspirations for Faslane and Plymouth in the future.